-These Cinnamon Apple Baked Donuts are not only cute for fall, but they’re bursting with all the season’s goodness.
-Apple Baked Donuts are loaded with fall flavors and a tenderness that melts in your mouth.
+These Cinnamon Apple Baked Donuts are bursting with all the season’s goodness.
+Apple Baked Donuts are loaded with fall flavors and melt-in-your-mouth tenderness.

-These cinnamon apple baked donuts are best eaten pronto, if you want the slightly warm and fresh baked texture underneath that crisp cinnamon-sugar coating.
+These cinnamon apple baked donuts are best eaten fresh, if you want the slightly warm and fresh baked texture underneath that crisp cinnamon-sugar coating.
+If your family is anything like mine, it won’t be a problem — three batches of these mini donuts lasted 1.5 days in our house.
+Same with our caramel apple baked donuts.

-However.
-That being said, seriously nobody will be mad about it if you whip out some leftover donuts the next day.
-Enjoy 😊
+That being said, seriously nobody will be mad about it if you whip out some leftover donuts the next morning.

 These Cinnamon Apple Baked Donuts not only look cute for fall, but they’re bursting with all the season’s goodness.
 Apple Baked Donuts are full of cinnamon apple flavor and a tenderness that melts in your mouth.